Jail tree

 Historic jail tree in Wickenburg, Arizona.

 A jail tree is any tree used to incarcerate a person, usually by chaining the prisoner up to the tree.
 Jail trees were used on the American frontier in the Territory of Arizona, in the late 19th and early 20th centuries; jail trees were also used in Australia.
-A few jail trees survive to this day.
+Few jail trees survive to this day.